Brazil's Braskem considers sale of up to $3 bln in bonds -report

 Citing sources, the paper said Braskem has met with investors in recent weeks and could consider the sale of bonds.

-The company has already requested its shares be relisted on the New York Stock Exchange and last week delivered F-20 forms referring to 2018 to the U.S. Securities and Exchange Commission.
+The company has already requested its shares be relisted on the New York Stock Exchange and last week delivered F-20 forms referring to 2018 to the Securities and Exchange Commission (SEC).

-In a statement, Braskem said it "regularly meets with investors", but declined to discuss the potential issue.

 ((tatiana.bautzer@tr.com; Tel: +55-11-5644-7756; Mob: +55-119-4210-4173; Reuters Messaging: tatiana.bautzer.thomsonreuters.com@reuters.net))